uncenter/uncenter.dev/src/posts/learning-fortran.md

 <!-- spell-checker:enable --->

 ::: note
-Older Fortran programs required the use of [SCREAMING_CASE](https://en.wiktionary.org/wiki/screaming_snake_case) for all keywords, but in modern Fortran you can and [it is recommended](https://fortran-lang.org/learn/best_practices/style_guide/) to use lowercase (you can still use SCREAMING_CASE or any other case you want though).
+Older Fortran programs required the use of [SCREAMING_CASE](https://en.wiktionary.org/wiki/screaming_snake_case) for all keywords, but in modern Fortran you can and [it is recommended](https://fortran-lang.org/learn/best_practices/style_guide/) to use [snake_case](https://en.wiktionary.org/wiki/snake_case#English) (you can still use SCREAMING_CASE or any other case you want though).

 <button id="toggle-screaming-case">Enable SCREAMING_CASE mode</button>
 :::